Frequently Asked Questions About Secondary Market Annuities

 Buying a home without a title insurance policy is a HUGE and foolish risk.
 Buying an SMA without legal review, direct from a factoring company, is like buying a home direct from a seller, and skipping the title policy.
 In short, it’s crazy.

-7- What Are The Costs And Fees Of An SMA Purchase?
+7- What Are The Costs And Fees Of An Secondary Market Annuity Purchase?

-Unlike all other newly issued annuities, SMA’s have no holding or administrative costs.
+Unlike all other newly issued annuities, SMA’s have no holding or administrative costs other than a nominal payment servicing fee and, if applicable, costs to your IRA custodian.
 Remember that originally, a claim or suit was settled with a monetary payment that purchased an annuity, either in a qualified assignment or directly by the defendant, to pay out future benefits to the injured party.
 This award has no costs or fees to the recipient, and thus has no costs to you too.

 8- What About SMA’s With Qualified Funds?

-SMA purchases can be arranged through a few self directed IRA custodians.
+SMA purchases can be arranged through a self directed IRA custodian who is familiar with the asset class.
 There are special calculations to be done to account for required minimum distributions or RMD’s so it’s best to work with a custodian already familiar with the market.

-There is only one IRA custodian that we recommend and will work with.
+There are a couple of IRA custodians that we recommend and will work with.
 Furthermore, we have discounted rates for self-directed IRAs available to our members and clients.

-It’s important to note that while Secondary Market Annuities have no fees or costs other than the purchase price, IRA custodians do have nominal costs.
-We have a discounted rate available to our customers from the best Self Directed IRA custodian in the marketplace.
+It’s important to note that while Secondary Market Annuities have no fees or costs other than the purchase price and a nominal payment servicing charge, IRA custodians do have some costs.
+We have a discounted rate available to our customers from the best Self Directed IRA custodians in the marketplace.
 See This Page for more info.